 Kristin Lord, who has led IREX’s efforts in international education and development since 2014, is a longtime advocate for global engagement and international education.
 Before joining IREX (which stands for International Research and Exchanges Board), Lord was acting president and executive vice president at the United States Institute of Peace, a federally created organization that seeks to prevent, mitigate and resolve global conflict worldwide.
 During her tenure, she oversaw the launch of an online education initiative, the creation of the Peace Tech Lab, and the development of a five-year strategic plan.

 From 2008 to 2013, she served as executive vice president and director of studies at the Center for a New American Security, where she oversaw the center’s research efforts and edited more than 100 publications.
 She also wrote significant reports and studies on diplomacy and development, cyber security, U.S. global engagement and violent extremism.

-She earned a bachelor’s degree from Juniata in elementary education and went on to earn a master’s degree in communication disorders in 1981 from Penn State University.
+Lord earned a bachelor’s degree in international studies in 1991 from American University, and went on to earn a master’s degree in 1993 and a doctorate in 1997, both in government, from Georgetown University.